Fivell/policies/source/sections/17-data_integrity_policy.md

      if new signatures are available.
    - Logs of virus scans are maintained according to the requirements outlined in [§8.6](#8.6-audit-log-security-controls-and-backup).
-3. All Production Systems are to only be used for Datica business needs.
+3. All Production Systems are to only be used for Versionista business needs.

 ## 17.5 Patch Management